klasbo/byggern/ArduinoMega2560/README.md

 ======

 - Communicates with motorbox and allows controlling of the motor, solenoid and servo.

 - Reads CAN messages from Node one

--Bluetooth runs in the background and allows mobile app control of the motor, solenoid and servo
+- Bluetooth runs in the background and allows mobile app control of the motor, solenoid and servo